-Every construction business owner and manager understands the high cost of keeping people who can’t do the job on board, and then having to pay out to replace them.
-But have you ever wondered what employee turnover costs you when you lose people who can do the job?
+Every construction business owner and manager understands the high cost of keeping people who can’t do the job onboard and then having to pay out to replace them.
+But have you ever wondered what employee turnover rates cost you when you lose people who can do the job?

-It turns out there are more costs than you might have realized, and many of them are hard to track because they are indirect or intangible.
+It turns out there are more costs associated with employee turnover than you might have realized, and many of them are hard to track because they are indirect or intangible.

 This Turnover Doesn’t Taste Good At All